 How is it significant?

-Invergowrie is of historic and architectural significance to the State of Victoria.
+Invergowrie is of historical and architectural significance to the State of Victoria.
 It satisfies the following criterion for inclusion in the Victorian Heritage Register:

 Why is it significant?